All Episodes

 What did you did?

-You read the revolver news um article about January 6th and the FBI's alleged involvement.
+The Revolver News article about January 6th and the FBI's alleged involvement.

-Did you did you follow that story at all?
+Did you follow that story at all?

-I I did not read that article.
+I did not read that article.

 I don't know specifically.

-I think there's no doubt, because Chase, I have concerns.
+I think there's no doubt because, Chase, I have concerns.

-But there were signs and there was intelligence that troublemakers were coming that day.
+Again, I don't think Trump's speech that day did anything, but there were signs and there was intelligence that troublemakers were coming that day.

 Why were we so damn unprepared?